Public Records Request

-Certain files, records, or documents may be exempt from public access under the provisions of Sections 6254 and 6254.7 of the Government Code.
+Certain files, records, or documents may be exempt from public access under certain provisions of the California Government Code.
 Material determined by this department to be within the exempted status will be made available only upon specific approval of the city attorney.

 Procedures & Conditions